JoseLuisYanez2000/structure-verifier/README.md

-# structure-verifier 0.0.7
+# structure-verifier 0.0.9

-structure-verifier is a typescrpt library to validate data of "any" type and to ensure that it corresponds to a data type.
+structure-verifier is a typescript library to validate data of "any" type and to ensure that it corresponds to a data type.

 ## Installation